MEZZINE-1998/AppCloud/README.md

-# AppCloud
+# Machine Learning App with Kubernetes and Docker

-- 1- Create clusters and deploy a machine learning pipeline using PyCaret
+Create clusters and deploy a machine learning pipeline using PyCaret, Flask, Docker and Kubernetes

-- 2 - Front-end (designed using HTML)
+- 1 - Front-end (designed using HTML)
-- 3 - Back-end (developed using Flask)
+- 2 - Back-end (developed using Flask)
-- 4 - Deploy a web app on Google Kubernetes Engine.
+- 3 - Deploy a web app on Google Kubernetes Engine.